-Hunter Perkins Capital Management LLC lowered its holdings in shares of Black Hills Corporation (NYSE:BKH - Free Report) by 2.6% in the 1st quarter, according to its most recent disclosure with the SEC.
-The fund owned 219,218 shares of the utilities provider's stock after selling 5,822 shares during the period.
-Black Hills comprises 3.1% of Hunter Perkins Capital Management LLC's holdings, making the stock its 6th largest holding.
-Hunter Perkins Capital Management LLC owned about 0.30% of Black Hills worth $13,296,000 as of its most recent SEC filing.
+Hunter Perkins Capital Management LLC decreased its holdings in Black Hills Corporation (NYSE:BKH - Free Report) by 2.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 219,218 shares of the utilities provider's stock after selling 5,822 shares during the period.
+Black Hills comprises approximately 3.1% of Hunter Perkins Capital Management LLC's portfolio, making the stock its 6th largest position.
+Hunter Perkins Capital Management LLC owned 0.30% of Black Hills worth $13,296,000 as of its most recent SEC filing.

-Black Hills (NYSE:BKH - Get Free Report) last issued its quarterly earnings results on Wednesday, May 7th.
-The utilities provider reported $1.87 earnings per share for the quarter, missing analysts' consensus estimates of $1.92 by ($0.05).
+Black Hills (NYSE:BKH - Get Free Report) last issued its earnings results on Wednesday, May 7th.
+The utilities provider reported $1.87 earnings per share for the quarter, missing the consensus estimate of $1.92 by ($0.05).
 The business had revenue of $805.20 million for the quarter, compared to analyst estimates of $729.73 million.
 Black Hills had a return on equity of 7.83% and a net margin of 12.67%.
-The business's revenue was up 10.8% on a year-over-year basis.
-During the same quarter in the previous year, the business posted $1.87 earnings per share.
-On average, research analysts expect that Black Hills Corporation will post 4.12 EPS for the current year.
+Black Hills's revenue was up 10.8% on a year-over-year basis.
+During the same period last year, the business posted $1.87 EPS.
+On average, equities research analysts anticipate that Black Hills Corporation will post 4.12 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Sunday, June 1st.
-Shareholders of record on Friday, May 16th were paid a $0.676 dividend.
-This represents a $2.70 annualized dividend and a yield of 4.83%.
+The business also recently declared a quarterly dividend, which was paid on Sunday, June 1st.
+Investors of record on Friday, May 16th were paid a dividend of $0.676 per share.
 The ex-dividend date was Friday, May 16th.
-Black Hills's dividend payout ratio (DPR) is presently 68.88%.
+This represents a $2.70 annualized dividend and a yield of 4.82%.
+Black Hills's dividend payout ratio is currently 68.88%.

 (